Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Brewers have the top team ERA across all league pitching staffs (3.73).

-- Brewers pitchers combine to surrender 193 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Brewers pitchers combine to give up 195 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- His most recent time out came out of the bullpen on Tuesday when the righty threw one scoreless inning against the St. Louis Cardinals without allowing a hit.
+- His most recent time out came on Sunday against the Miami Marlins, when the righty went three innings, surrendering four earned runs while allowing nine hits.

-- The 33-year-old has amassed an ERA of 4.74, with 7.8 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .239 against him.

 © 2023 Data Skrive.
 All rights reserved.